Four Aces by John Scarne, Harry Lorayne, Ed Marlo, Allan Ackerman, Alich, Daryl, Chris Rawlins, John Bannon, Cavan Booth, PigCakee, and RFSleights

 Cons

-Advanced techniques require significant practice
+Advanced methods may require significant practice (e.g., false shuffles, culls)

-Certain methods rely on specific deck setups
+Certain methods rely on specific spectator actions (e.g., overhand shuffles)

 Effect